 The town of Barry and Barry island, not actually an island owned by a man named Barry despite the popular misconception Pam, are one of my favourite places in Wales, if not the UK!

-Barry is a quintessentially quaint seaside town at it’s best, with a huge dose of faded charm and an injection of trendy investment, it is the perfect mix that just puts you in a great mood from the moment you arrive and has everything you could want in a great seaside holiday, a beautiful stretch of spotless beach (one of the best in the entire UK and second only to the Gower coast in my opinion), promenades, bandstands, amusement arcades and seaside cafe’s for that much needed cup of tea and bag of chips!
+Barry is a quintessentially quaint seaside town at it’s best, with a huge dose of faded charm and a small injection of trendy investment, it is the perfect mix that just puts you in a great mood from the moment you arrive and has everything you could want in a great seaside holiday, a beautiful stretch of spotless beach (one of the best in the entire UK and second only to the Gower coast in my opinion), promenades, bandstands, amusement arcades and seaside cafe’s for that much needed cup of tea and bag of chips!

 Where to’s it now then?
 (Or where is it and how to get there in non Barry speak).